GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 A new GDI Standard Operating Procedure (SOP) is in development.
 It was drafted by the OC, authored, and reviewed by GDI members, and is pending approval from across the Operations Committee (OC) and Security and Data Protection Committee (SDPC).

+Please appoint two approval positions from each committee for this SOP.
+This will normally result in four distinct approvers.
+A member of both committees may be appointed on behalf of both, provided that one additional approver is appointed by each committee, resulting in three distinct approvers.
+A previous reviewer of this SOP may also serve the role of an approver.

+An appointed committee member may delegate the approval task to another GDI member, including a non-committee member, but the delegating member retains responsibility and accountability for the approval.

+Please document the appointment of approvers or their delegates and responsible delegators in the SOP Request GH issue.

+Each committee may use an optional rota to distribute approval appointments.

-Please appoint 2 members of each committee (4 in total) to take the role of approvers of the SOP.
-These shall provide a formal approval or justified rejection at the earliest convenience.
+Each approver shall provide a formal approval or justified rejection **within two weeks** of their appointment.
 Find the current SOP document here: < URL of SOP document >.

 You can find more details about this SOP development at the following sources:
 - [Charter](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_charter.md)
 - [Information Service Management](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_information-service-management.md).
 - SOP Request: < URL of the GH issue, the SOP request >